 The issue of whether or not a boat will capsize, and when and how it might suffer such a fate, is a key point for any sailor contemplating safe extended coastal or offshore cruising.
 By analyzing a boat’s stability range, you can get a very good reading on how the boat will handle a gale at sea and how best to plan you own gale tactics.
 The Joint Committee sought a simple way for boat owners to arrive at a usable measurement of their boat’s stability range.

-The best approach is to have your boat measured by an IMS measurer.
-From the measurements, the USYR measurement team can then calculate the boat’s stability range.
-The USYRU has a record of many production boats already measured, so it may be possible to purchase the IMS information, containing the stability information from the Union.
+The best approach is to have your boat measured to calculate the boat’s stability range.
+USSailing has a record of many production boats already measured, so it may be possible to purchase that information.

-Another approach is to use the simple Capsize Screening Formula, derived by the committee for use by average sailors who do not have access to IMS measurements and do not own a boat already on the USYRU’s list.
+Another approach is to use the simple Capsize Screening Formula, derived by the committee for use by average sailors.
 The formula, which assumes that the vessel in question is of a fairly standard type and of a size suitable for offshore sailing, gives a general guide to a boat’s stability.
 The number played out by the formula is the result of comparing the boat’s beam with its displacement, for excessive beam has been shown to contribute to a lack of ultimate stability, while displacement can be a determining factor in improving stability.
 The formula is as follows:

 Capsize Screening # = Boat’s Max.
 Beam (feet) / Cube Root (Gross Displacement / 64)